LEESY02/ArcticMeltdown/README (FindingDiego)_Markdown.md

 **Features**

-1. Story:
+1. Story: <br>

-1. Immersive storyline focusing on Pippin's awakening and journey overcoming enemies within the Earth’s crust.
+   Immersive storyline focusing on Pippin's awakening and journey overcoming enemies within the Earth’s crust.

-2. Levels and Environments: .
+2. Levels and Environments: <br>

-2. Progressive Difficulty: Increasingly challenging levels with new obstacles and enemies.
+   Progressive Difficulty: Increasingly challenging levels with new obstacles and enemies.

-3. Randomised Maps: Every replay of the game will regenerate a new map at random, ensuring an almost new feel to the game, no matter how many times you replay it.
+3. Randomised Maps: <br>
+   Every replay of the game will regenerate a new map at random, ensuring an almost new feel to the game, no matter how many times you replay it.

-3. Character Abilities:
+5. Character Abilities: <br>

-4. Basic Movements: Walking, jumping, sliding
+   Basic Movements: Walking, jumping, sliding

-5. Attacks: Melee and Ranged
+6. Attacks: Melee and Ranged

-4. Enemies and Obstacles:
+4. Enemies and Obstacles: <br>

-6. Hazards: Traps
+   Hazards: Traps <br>
+   Enemies: <br>

-7. Enemies: Ancient Creatures that have awakened alongside Pippin, consisting of 3 main types:
+      Ancient Creatures that have awakened alongside Pippin, consisting of 3 main types: <br>

-1. Prowling (Melee)
+      1. Prowling (Melee) <br>

-2. Ranged
+      2. Ranged <br>
       3. Airborne

 **Technical Specifications**